ejlanuza123/CRUD-REST-API/README.md

 - This project is for educational purposes and may not be suitable for production use without further enhancements.
 - Contributions are welcome.
 Feel free to submit issues or pull requests.
+- **Note**: If you encounter issues with the code not recognizing the installed libraries after installing the dependencies from `requirements.txt`, try reinstalling the libraries and restarting your code editor or IDE (e.g., VSCode).